 Originally the fabric was made of beautiful silks with gold or silver threads added into it.
 Precious stones like diamonds and rubies were also worked into the brocading.

-It gave the fabric an extra layer of warmth.
-It was also very heavy but simply beautiful.
+It gave the fabric an extra layer of warmth although it was very heavy, but simply beautiful.
+Can you imagine those diamonds and rubies worked through the fabric?

 Today of course beads and sequins are mostly used instead of the precious stones and while silk is still used so is cotton, rayon and polyester.
 The outcomes are all very beautiful.

-I hope you will forgive my little knitting history lesson.
+I hope you'll forgive my little knitting history lesson.
 I have heard the name brocade many times but never really new what it actually was.
 Just thought I would share it with you too.

 And with this little piece of information can you imagine using some beading or adding an extra color to this pretty diamond stitch pattern?